Buse-ng/Buse-ng/README.md

 ----------------------

 * 🌍  I'm based in Turkey
-* 🧠  I'm currently learning React
+* 🧠  I'm currently learning React and Nodejs
 * ✉️  You can contact me at [busengokler@gmail.com](mailto:busengokler@gmail.com)

 ### Skills 💻